javimangal/green-digital-skills-r/README.md

+This repository is deprecated.
+All relevant content has been migrated an is maintained in: [https://github.com/UtrechtUniversity/code-carbon-r](https://github.com/UtrechtUniversity/code-carbon-r)

 # Green Digital Skills with R

 This is a demonstration of the implementation of Green Code (python) in R-based workflows to measure the energy consumption of individual snippets of code, scripts, and rendered documents (i.e., Rmd/qmd).